YuvalTzoor/CyberSight/README.md

 ## Running the Project

 1. **Build The Dev Container:**
    Press `F1` or `Ctrl+Shift+P` to open the VS Code command palette.
-Then, Type and select: 'Dev Containers: Build and Open in Container' (or 'Dev Containers: Rebuild and Reopen in Container'.
+Then, type and select: 'Dev Containers: Build and Open in Container' (or 'Dev Containers: Rebuild and Reopen in Container').
 The container build process will start; this may take a few minutes.

    - **View Build Logs:**
      Click on 'Show Log' in the bottom right corner to monitor the build process in real-time.